-The Active Groundwater Remediation - Pump and Treat Alternative would target removing and treating impacted groundwater with elevated 2,6-DNT concentrations and include the following components:
+The Active Groundwater Remediation - Pump and Treat Alternative would target removing and treating impacted groundwater with elevated 2,6-DNT concentrations and include the below listed components.
+Furthermore, the Army's groundwater remediation efforts at BAAP will be inclusive of all six DNT isomers (total DNT).

-- Continued groundwater monitoring of residential and monitoring wells - On-site groundwater access restrictions - Provision for an alternate water supply condition including bottled water and well replacement - Groundwater removal through the installation of four groundwater extraction wells - Groundwater treatment through the use of four mobile treatment units - Groundwater disposal through the construction of piping leading to the Wisconsin River
+- Continued groundwater monitoring of residential and monitoring wells - On-site groundwater access restrictions - Provision for an alternate water supply condition including bottled water and well replacement - Groundwater removal through the installation of four groundwater extraction wells - Groundwater treatment through the use of four mobile treatment units

+• Groundwater disposal through the construction of piping leading to the Wisconsin River